No-signaling-proof randomness extraction from public weak sources: One-sided Device-Independent Amplification of weak public sources.

 \textit{Discussion.-} While the 1sDI protocol here considers a steering scenario with three honest parties (with a single characterised qubit system held by one of the parties).
 The reasons for the choice of the three-party setting are as follows.
 Firstly, while it is possible to realise extremal no-signaling assemblages already in the two-party scenario (by virtue of the fact that there are no super-quantum no-signaling assemblages in this scenario), none of the extremal points so far have been found to give rise to a perfect random bit under the constraint of arbitrarily weak measurement independence.
 On the other hand, such a random bit can be readily obtained from a three-party test on a GHZ state for arbitrary initial $\epsilon$.
 Secondly, as remarked earlier, it was shown in \cite{RBRH20, BMRH21} that quantum correlations allow to realise non-trivial extremal no-signaling assemblages in the three-party scenario.
 Thirdly, one may readily anticipate that the 1sDI protocol for randomness amplification may be generalised into one for quantum key distribution \cite{BCW+12} or for conference key agreement \cite{RMW18}.

 \textit{Open Questions.-} In the future, it would be important to prove or disprove if fully device-independent randomness amplification of public weak sources against no-signaling adversaries is possible in a protocol using finite devices and settings, for arbitrary initial randomness of the source.
-In this regard, it is important to verify whether improved statistical techniques can improve the range of initial $\epsilon$ that can be amplified using Protocol I. It is also interesting to use our protocols as a building block to design device- and one-sided device-independent randomness expansion and key distribution protocols from weak public sources of randomness.
+In this regard, it is important to verify whether improved statistical techniques can improve the range of initial $\epsilon$ that can be amplified using Protocol I. It would also be interesting to show device-independent security against so-called hybrid quantum-no-signalling adversaries \cite{BMRH21} who are restricted to preparing devices whose input-output statistics conform to the laws of quantum mechanics on a subset of the parties.
+Remarkably, this new paradigm differs from the one-sided-device-independent scenario in that only the measurement statistics are required to behave quantumly and no trust is placed on any of the subsystems.
+Finally, it is important to use our protocols as a building block to design device- and one-sided device-independent randomness expansion and key distribution protocols from weak public sources of randomness.

 {\it Acknowledgments.-} R. R. acknowledges support from the Start-up Fund "Device-Independent Quantum Communication Networks" from The University of Hong Kong, the Seed Fund "Security of Relativistic Quantum Cryptography" (Grant No. 201909185030) and the Early Career Scheme (ECS) grant "Device-Independent Random Number Generation and Quantum Key Distribution with Weak Random Seeds" (Grant No. 27210620).
 P.H. and M.B. acknowledge support from the Foundation for Polish Science (IRAP project, ICTQT, contract no. 2018/MAB/5, co-financed by EU within Smart Growth Operational Programme).